-Like many folks, I’ve always had a bike and Karon has had one most of the time too.
-Neither of us were what would be called ‘keen’, though I remember taking my cyclist’s badge in the Scouts, cycling from home in Blewbury to the scout campsite near Christmas Common, on the ridge above Watlington.
+Like many folks, I’ve always had a bike and Karon has had one much of the time too.
+In the past neither of us were what would be called ‘keen’, though I did take my cyclist’s badge in the Scouts, cycling from home in Blewbury, Oxfordshire to the scout campsite near Christmas Common, on the ridge above Watlington.

 It was after I had given up karaté in the early 90s that I bought my first mountain bike to explore the local paths and tracks near home that the bug bit me proper.
 I started Mountain Bike Orienteering, having been in our very successful regimental orienteering team in the Army.
 This kept me occupied and muddy on many weekends and I went through a succession of bikes as I wanted something faster, lighter or better equipped for the task.

-Karon had ridden on and off, over the years and I remember borrowing her ‘shopper’ before we were married, when I had no other available transport to get from mine to her’s.
-After we married and, with the kids at school, she went back to work and borrowed one of my bikes to commute – come rain or shine, virtually every day.
+Karon had ridden on and off, over the years and I remember borrowing her ‘shopper’ before we were married to get back to my digs, when I had no other available transport to get from mine to her’s.
+Later, married, settled and with the kids at school, she went back to work locally and borrowed one of my bikes to commute – come rain or shine, virtually every day.

 I’d always enjoyed riding to work when I could, and as the kids got older, I could do so more often as I was no longer needed for the school run.
 Eventually I added a light touring bike to the stable which was great for the 40-mile round trip I made a couple of days a week to my workplace at the time.